NickTsitlakidis/event-nest/README.md

 ### Domain Event Subscription
 When working with event sourcing, you will likely need a way of updating other parts of your system when an event is persisted.
 For example, you may have a read model for users that needs to be updated when a user is created or updated.

-To achieve this, you can implement a service decorated with the `@DomainEventSubscriber` decorator.
+To achieve this, you can implement a service decorated with the `@DomainEventSubscription` decorator.
 This decorator takes a list of events that the service is interested in, and it automatically subscribes to them when the service is initialized.

 To ensure that the method is implemented correctly, you can use the `OnDomainEvent` interface.